State / Territory Benefits - New York

 Military Residency Waiver: New York State residency eligibility requirement for recipients of awards administered by Higher Education Services Corporation (HESC) is waived for a member, or the Spouse or dependent of a member, of the armed forces of the United States on full-time active duty and stationed in this state.

 Operation Recognition: allows certain Veterans to earn high school diplomas if they left school without graduating.
-Section 305 of the NYS Education Law created Operation Recognition to recognize the dedication and sacrifice of WWII, Korea, and Vietnam Veterans who left school before graduation by awarding them a high school diploma.
+Section 305 of the NYS Education Law created Operation Recognition to recognize the dedication and sacrifice of WWII, Korea War, and Vietnam Era Veterans who left school before graduation by awarding them a high school diploma.

 Eligibility: To be eligible, an applicant must meet the following requirements: